-Authorities searching for missing Prince Edward woman - Farmville
+Missing Prince Edward woman found - Farmville

-Authorities searching for missing Prince Edward woman
+Missing Prince Edward woman found

-The Prince Edward County Sheriff’s Office is currently involved in the search for a missing county resident.

-Sandra A. Bollinger, of Prince Edward County, was reported missing on Jan.
+Bollinger was reported missing on Wednesday, Jan.
 27, according to a press release from Sheriff L.A.
 “Tony” Epps.

-Bollinger is a white female, approximately 78 years of age, 5 feet, 8 inches tall, and she weighs approximately 220 pounds.
-She has gray hair and green eyes.
-She was last seen driving a 2018 red Toyota Prius, license plate KJE7687.

-The Prince Edward sheriff’s office is being assisted by the Virginia State Police in this case.
+The Prince Edward sheriff’s office was assisted by the Virginia State Police on this case.

 Hospitalizations drop at Centra

-Note: UPDATE: The Prince Edward County Sheriff’s Office reported at 4:50 p.m.
-Thursday, Jan.
-28, that Sandra A. Bollinger, of Prince Edward, has been found unharmed.